AgentMC/Sao20/Translate/En/Intro.md

 Ronye shouted, pointing the tip of the sword to the emperor’s face.

-"In the recent Foreign World War, Human World...... only warriors of regular citizens and lower-class aristocrats fought to protect people living here!"
+"In the recent Foreign World War, of all the Human World...... only warriors of regular citizens and lower-class aristocrats fought to protect people living here!"

 "Oh yeah!
 All the great aristocrats shut themselves down in castles within their dominions and could only sit there frightened!"